Vlad-Enia/Distributed-Supervisor/README.md

 ![figure2](https://user-images.githubusercontent.com/58529493/119331897-8c4b7500-bc90-11eb-8cdd-2640ce73077b.png)

 When a client signals an event that is not registered by the server the thread responsible with the communication with that client will modify the database.

+## Communication protocol:
+The server receives commands from clients as a string made of two components:
+*Tokenized words that are used to identify the command *Auxiliary objects in JSON form (Using Google JSON API (Gson))

+Available commands:
+### Register
+Register an user to the app (register1 for professors register2 for students)

+### Login
+Login an user in the app (login1 for professors, login2 for students)

+### Grade
+(manipulate grade objects)
+*grade add "taskName" "studentName" "grade" - Add a grade to the database (this command converts the parameters given into a gradeObject)
+*grade get all (Returns an array of grades OR a custom object used for the table reconstruction (Array of customObj), (customObj)={task,Array of Students, Array of grades)) grade update "taskName" "studentName" "grade" - Update a grade from the database (this command converts the parameters given into a gradeObject)

+### Group-student
+(manipulate group-student relations)
+*groupStudent add "groupName" "studentName" -  Add a student to a group (this command converts the parameters given into a groupStudentObject)
+*groupStudent get all "groupName" - Returns an array of Students associated with that group *groupStudent delete "groupName" "studentName"  -  Remove a student from a group (this command converts the parameters given into a groupStudentObject)

+### Group-task
+*groupTask add "groupName" "taskName" -  Add a task to a group (this command converts the parameters given into a groupTaskObject)
+*groupTask get all "groupName" - Returns an array of Tasks associated with that group *groupTask delete "groupName" "taskName"  -  Remove a task from a group (this command converts the parameters given into a groupTaskObject)

+### Task, Group, Student, Professor...
+(Unique entities)
+*Task|Group|Student add name -  Add entity to the database *Task|Group|Student name - Returns an array of entity objects *Task|Group|Student delete name  -  Remove an entity